Tips for Improving Employee Accountability in Contract Management

 - Shift from Blame to Accountability

 The first step is to set up a company culture that doesn’t confuse accountability for “passing the buck” or seeking as many “gotcha moments” as possible.
 Instead, the focus on accountability should be on tracking work and accomplishments.
 It’s about having a snapshot of any contract lifecycle and being able to answer the who, what, when, and where questions.

-Employees may not have full control over a lot of circumstances, but that doesn’t mean that they don’t take actions or decide to hold off on certain decisions.
+Employees may not have full control over a lot of circumstances but that shouldn’t stop them from taking actions or deciding to hold off on certain decisions.
 By creating a contract management system that allows you to track the activities of all employees in real time, you can have conversations that focus on facts and not on speculation.

 - Establish a Decision Framework

-Of course, you can’t expect that employees will magically start becoming more accountable just by telling them that they need to.
+You can’t expect employees to magically start becoming more accountable just by telling them that they need to.
 Contract management departments need to establish a clear framework that allows employees to make the right decisions at any point of the contract lifecycle.

-Among many other factors, a decisions framework for accountability needs to answer the following questions:
+Among many other factors, a decision framework for accountability needs to answer the following questions: